 Alcohol use disorder is a medical condition that doctors can diagnose when a patient's drinking interferes with their daily life.
-Some signs are: continuing to drink even though it is causing trouble with your family or at work, drinking more than you intended, having to drink more than before to get a desired effect, being unable to stop drinking after repeated attempts or continuing to drink even though it makes you feel depressed or anxious.
+Some signs are: continuing to drink even though it is causing trouble with your family or at work, drinking more than you intended, having to drink more than before to get a desired effect, being unable to stop drinking after repeated attempts, or continuing to drink even though it makes you feel depressed or anxious.
 Learn more about the symptoms of AUD.
 Any of these symptoms may be a cause for concern.
 The more symptoms one has, the more urgent the need for change.

-Beyond these physical and mental health risks, frequent heavy drinking also is linked with personal problems, including losing a driver's license or having relationship troubles.
+Beyond these physical and mental health risks, frequent heavy drinking also is linked with personal problems, including losing a driver's license and having relationship troubles.
+Excessive alcohol use has immediate effects that increase the risk of many harmful health conditions.
+These are most often the result of binge drinking and include the following: